Health System and Hospital

 Phone: +356 2148 4450

-For persons residing in Qormi, Zebbug, Mriehel (towards Qormi) und Siggiewi.
+For residents of Qormi, Zebbug, Mriehel (towards Qormi) and Siggiewi.

-Do you have general questions about health centers?
+Do you have general questions about the health centres?

 Primary HealthCare Customer Care: +356 2123 1231 and +356 2122 2444